microsoft/Codex-CLI/README.md

 The Command Line Interface (CLI) was the first major User Interface we used to interact with machines.
 It's incredibly powerful, you can do almost anything with a CLI, but it requires the user to express their intent extremely precisely.
 The user needs to _know the language of the computer_.

-With the advent of Large Language Models (LLMs), particularly those that have been trained on code, it's now possible to interact with a CLI using Natural Language (NL).
+With the advent of Large Language Models (LLMs), particularly those that have been trained on code, it's possible to interact with a CLI using Natural Language (NL).
 In effect, these models understand natural language _and_ code well enough that they can translate from one to another.

 This project aims to offer a cross-shell NL->Code experience to allow users to interact with their favorite CLI using NL.
 The user enters a command, like "what's my IP address", hits Ctrl + G and gets a suggestion for a command idiomatic to the shell they're using.
 The project uses the GPT-3 Codex model off-the-shelf, meaning the model has not been explicitly trained for the task.
 Instead we rely on a discipline called prompt engineering (see [section](#prompt-engineering-and-context-files) below) to coax the right commands from Codex.